LandOfTheRair/landoftherair.github.io/_docs/tradeskills/spellforging.md

 You can also attach traits to equipment using rune scrolls.
 These are semi-rare.
 An item can have a maximum of one trait on it at any time, and attaching a new one will overwrite the old one.
 Your success chance increases only with your spellforging skill.

+If you happen to come across a Runewritten Scroll (created by [Healers doing Runewriting](https://rair.land/docs/runewriting/)), you can use their scrolls and attach them to ammunition-class items, such as arrows.
+This will impart the spell upon the ammunition item.

 ### Useful Macros

 * Disenchant: `~StT 0 spellforging 0 $spellforging; disenchant $spellforging` - put the item from the first sack slot (bottom right) into the disenchant slot, then disenchant it